paxdotdev/pax/README.md

 Rather than introduce virtual controls at the canvas layer, Pax orchestrates a layer of native controls as part of its rendering process.
-This native overlay is used both for form controls like checkboxes and drop-downs, as well as for rendering text.
+This native overlay is used both for form controls like checkboxes and drop-downs, as well as for rendering native text.

 In the browser, for example, a pool of DOM nodes is created for form control elements and text.
 Those elements are positioned as an overlay on top of any canvas rendering, allowing for a cohesive